 Where possible we ensure that contacts with outside agencies are through the Designated Safeguarding Lead or their Deputy; however, staff are aware that anyone can make this contact.
 Where a member of staff makes contact, they ensure that they make the Designated Safeguarding Lead aware as soon as possible.

-Safeguarding Records are held both electronically and hard copies of records or reports relating to Safeguarding and Child Protection concerns are kept in a separate, confidential file, securely stored away from the main pupil file.
-Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead.
+Safeguarding records are held electronically and Child Protection records are stored securely and are separate from the main pupil file.
+Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead, information should be kept confidential.

 All records provide a factual, accurate, evidence-based account.
 Records are signed, dated and where appropriate, witnessed.

 The school ensures that safeguarding information, including Child Protection information, is stored and handled in line with the principles of the Data Protection Act 2018 and General Data Protection Regulation (GDPR) ensuring that information is: